ELVN Messenger Founder Alex Reinhardt To Launch an IEO at Coinsbit | Devdiscourse

 Yet another common objection raised against social apps is that they are losing their social function and becoming a monetization tool for businesses.

-Last year, startup ELVN revealed the first edition of its messenger.
-ELVN uses its own tokens to reward user activity, including messaging, posting photos and videos, sending files of unlimited size, holding video conferences, and creating group chats.
+Last year, startup "nofollow" >ELVN revealed the first edition of its messenger. "nofollow" >ELVN uses its own tokens to reward user activity, including messaging, posting photos and videos, sending files of unlimited size, holding video conferences, and creating group chats.
 Users can also reward each other's content and make instant in-app cryptocurrency transfers.

 The use of cryptographic tokens enables thousands of cross-border microtransactions without high fees or financial institutions.
 All transactions are handled completely automatically by a smart contract, with the details of each transfer recorded on the blockchain.

-In August 2019, ELVN held the first two rounds of its initial exchange offering (IEO) on the digital exchange Coinsbit, raising a total of $2.7 million.
+In August 2019, "nofollow" >ELVN held the first two rounds of its initial exchange offering (IEO) on the digital exchange Coinsbit, raising a total of $2.7 million.
 The third round is scheduled for September 25, 2019.

 Initial exchange offerings are gaining in popularity as a safer way to back cryptocurrency startups: Unlike an ICO, an IEO is held by a crypto exchange, which conducts due diligence, runs the sale, and distributes the tokens.